Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 Checkpoint Loading
 ******************

-To load a model along with its weights, biases and hyperparameters use the following method:
+To load a model along with its weights and hyperparameters use the following method:

 .. code-block:: python